Professional Practice Guidelines for Consulting Arborists

 This is your opportunity to ask questions about being a Consulting Arborist, the material being presented, developing a consulting practice, and other topics important to you.

 8:30 am–12:30 pm

-This session focuses on the writing skills necessary for successfully constructing reports that meet ASCA's report-writing requirements.
-It defines the proper structural elements for preparing a booklet-style report and the components required to develop written reports that are readable, usable, and well substantiated.
+This session focuses on the writing skills necessary for successfully preparing reports that meet ASCA's report-writing requirements.
+It defines the proper structural elements for creating a booklet-style report and the components required to develop written reports that are readable, usable, and well substantiated.

 12:30 pm–1:30 pm